-\ On the Day of Your Procedure:
+On the Day of Your Procedure:

-- Take 1st fleets enema 2 hours before you are to arrive in the GI Lab. - Take 2nd fleets enema 1 hour before you are to arrive in the GI Lab.
+- Take 1st fleets enema 2 hours before you are to arrive at the GI Lab. - Take 2nd fleets enema 1 hour before you are to arrive at the GI Lab.
 You should lie on your left side when giving yourself the enema.
-To get best results, try to hold it in for as long as possible (i.e. 5 minutes) - If your procedure is scheduled in the morning, only have clear liquids for breakfast. - If your procedure is scheduled in the afternoon, have a light breakfast and clear liquids for lunch.
+To get best results, try to hold it in for as long as possible (i.e. 5 minutes)